 The Committee focuses on intellectual property issues involving Mexico, Central America and South America.
 The Committee seeks to inform and educate practitioners interested in the increasingly IP-active Latin American region via Committee Educational programs at stated meetings and other fora.
 The Committee is also taking steps to expand ties with IP organizations in Latin America.

 IP Practice in the Far East

-The Committee serves as a resource, forum, and network for AIPLA members with a personal and/or professional interest in the IP laws and systems of Asian countries, with an emphasis on China, South Korea, and India.
-The Committee’s mission is to establish relations with IP associations in those countries, study and report on the IP laws and practices of those countries, and provide information on U.S. IP law and practice to interested parties from those countries.
+The Committee serves as a resource, forum, and network for AIPLA members with a personal and/or professional interest in the IP laws and systems of Asian countries, with an emphasis on South Korea and India.
+The Committee’s mission is to establish relations with IP associations in those countries, study and report on the IP laws and practices of those countries, and provide information on US IP law and practice to interested parties from those countries.
 The Committee convenes a combined business and educational meeting at each of the three stated AIPLA meetings, regularly sends delegations to and accepts delegations from Asian countries, and seeks to collaborate with other Committees.

 Law Practice Management

 Bi-annually, this Committee is responsible for publishing the AIPLA Economic Survey, which is a highly popular reference for annual incomes, attorney fees, and professional and demographic characteristics of IP attorneys and agents.
 This Committee also strives to educate on issues pertaining to managing a law practice.
 These issues may vary from partner-level management issues to associate-level management issues.
 Some recent programs addressed sexual harassment in the work place and becoming a partner.